March 27, 2018 · Written by Foodtolive Team

 Healthy Protein-Rich Foods Every Vegan Should Eat

-Due to the many health benefits many people are going Vegan these days.
+Due to the many health benefits, many people are going Vegan these days.
 There are also no meat Athletes that say they performed better when they made the switch to Vegan.
 Christians are also starting to join the bandwagon, let’s look at what the Bible has to say about going Vegan.

 And God said, “Behold, I have given you every plant yielding seed that is on the face of all the earth, and every tree with seed in its fruit.
 You shall have them for food.

-Christians who have decided to go Vegan have stood on this verse from Scripture as to why they have chosen this lifestyle when it comes to food choices which is quite clear from the Bible that in the beginning, it was God’s design that animals were not part of the human diet.
+Christians who have decided to go Vegan have stood on this verse from Scripture as to why they have chosen this lifestyle when it comes to food choices which are quite clear from the Bible that in the beginning, it was God’s design that animals were not part of the human diet.

 We now go to another story from the Bible in the book of Daniel.

 But Daniel resolved that he would not defile himself with the royal rations of food and wine…Then Daniel asked…’ Let us be given vegetables to eat and water to drink.’…At the end of ten days, it was observed that they appeared better and fatter than the young men who had been eating the royal rations.”

 As we can see from Daniel’s story from the Bible they had a choice to eat the delicious and rich food from the King’s table which consisted of food that were considered unhealthy by the Jews so a plea was made that they be given Vegetables to eat and behold after just 10 days on that “Vegan diet” the Jewish boys looked healthier than their counterparts who chose to eat from the royal rations.

 One of the challenges that a Vegan faces is how to get the right amount of protein in their diet which is quite hard when you have just come from a diet that relies heavily on meat as the main source of protein.